A REFERENCE LIBRARY SPECIALISED IN MODERN AND CONTEMPORARY ART!

 A BRIEF HISTORY OF A MAJOR LIBRARY

 This renowned library was set up in 1967 at the Museum of Art and Industry.
 It rapidly became a reference for the study of 20th and 21st century art, thanks to an active acquisition policy and regular exchanges of publications with other French and foreign museums.
 In 1986 it received the donation of the personal library of Jean Laude, the art historian and poet.
-Later, in 1993, the library received a donation from Vicky Rémy consisting of the documentation she had assembled relating to the works and artists of her own collection.
+Later, in 1993, the library received a donation from Vicky Rémy consisting in the documentation she had assembled relating to the works and artists of her own collection.
 These two donations reinforced the stature of the Jean Laude library within the network of art libraries.

 A ZOOM ON JEAN LAUDE